msharaf315/Learning-GO/README.md

 Created a Product Struct where you can create a new product from the terminal <br>
 practice for pointers and adding methods to structs <br>

+# 3-Arrays And Slices
+Created and manipulated arrays, dynamic arrays and slices